Mithun4450/m9a9-corporate-events-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: `C: undefined.
-Reasons: Firstly greeting is declared but no value is assigned.
-Then empty object has been assigned to greetign which is incorrect spelling of greeting. console.log is made of greetign that is not declared. `
+#### Answer: C: undefined.

 <i>Write your explanation here</i>
+Firstly greeting is declared but no value is assigned.
+Then empty object has been assigned to greetign which  is incorrect spelling of greeting. console.log is made of greetign that is not declared.
 </p>
 </details>